 1. We both have degrees in Forestry from Stephen F. Austin State University: Home of the LUMBERJACKS!

-Now I do have to point out major difference between Shaun and the historical lumberjack.
-The historical lumberjack was to preform one function – drop the tree.
+Now I do have to point out a major difference between Shaun and the historical lumberjack.
+The historical lumberjack was to perform one function – drop the tree.
 Shaun is a forester first.
 We pride ourselves on making sure we are managing the forest for sustainability.
 We cut, but we also plant.
 We selectively thin to maintain the health of the forest, and associated wildlife.

-3. Feed a Lumberjack should probably be feed a Lumberjack and their family, but it just does not have the same fluidity.
+3. Feed a Lumberjack should probably be fed a Lumberjack and their family, but it just does not have the same fluidity.
 When you buy one of our boards you are supporting a small family business.
 This is what we do.
 This is not a hobby.
 This is our life, and while we consider our many blessings, it is not for the faint of heart.
-We work hard to make sure our product is of the finest quality, and will last!
+We work hard to make sure our product is of the finest quality and will last!